njit-bc/dragoon/README.md

-# Dragoon
-Dragoon: Private Decentralized HITs Made Practical
+# Dragoon: Private Decentralized HITs Made Practical

 An efficient, fair, and private decentralized protocol for the crowdsourcing of human knowledge